band-aide/building-band-aide/README.md

 ## Building Band-Aide

-Weekly Twitch stream on [twitch.tv/ibmdeveloper](https://twitch.tv/ibmdeveloper) at 1pm ET on Mondays
+~~Weekly Twitch stream on [twitch.tv/ibmdeveloper](https://twitch.tv/ibmdeveloper) at 1pm ET on Mondays~~

+Weekly Twitch stream about to return...

 ## Core
 - **API** (Catalog?
 Universe?
 All the Things?)